 Brocade Communications Systems maintains silky smooth computer network operations.
 A leading supplier of data center networking products, Brocade makes Fibre Channel switches and related software for connecting corporate storage systems and servers.
 Its products are used in storage area networks (SANs), which pool storage resources across enterprises for easier management and more efficient asset utilization.
 The company's switches reroute data upon path failure and reconfigure the SAN when new devices are added.
-Brocade's products support Internet connectivity and enterprise mobility, as well as key technologies such as software defined networking (SDN) and cloud computing.
-It generates more than half its sales from the US.
+Brocade's products support Internet connectivity and enterprise mobility, as well as key technologies such as software defined networking (SDN), network function virtualization (NFV), and cloud computing.
+It generates 57% of its sales from the US.

 Brocade's products are made by such contract electronics manufacturers as Hon Hai Precision (Foxconn Electronics), Accton Wireless Broadband, Motorola, and Quanta Computer.
 The company also relies on Flextronics International for service repair.

 SAN products -- which include switches, directors, and other products used for data storage -- account for about 57% of sales.
 IP networking products (Ethernet switches and routers for network connectivity) and global services (maintenance, installation, consulting, and other assistance) contribute about 27% and 16%, respectively.

 The US is the company's largest market, accounting for just less than 60% of sales.
 Outside the US, it gets 27% of sales from the EMEA region.
-The Asia-Pacific region accounts for more than 12% of revenue, with Japan that region's largest market.
+The Asia-Pacific region accounts for about 10% of revenue.
+On its own, Japan supplies 4% of Brocade's sales.

 Sales & Marketing